bellmatthewf/matthewbell.dev/src/posts/blog/building-pet-scanning-booth.md

 ![Testing booth on Tilly (my cat)](../../static/building-pet-scanning-booth/tilly.jpg)

 And this is when I realized this wasn't going to work.
 The cameras weren't a wide enough angle to capture enough of Tilly and I couldn't easily adjust the spacing.
 More importantly though, I thought I could keep Tilly still and centered by shining a laser pointer in the center of the machine, but it just wasn't reliable enough.
-I ended up needing to hold her instead, which nullifies the entire scan.
+I ended up holding her instead, which nullifies the entire scan.

 I still wanted to see if it could in theory work with an inanimate object however, so I tried with a small power drill.